 How T-Mobile’s One plan affects you

 It’s unfortunate T-Mobile’s One plan doesn’t offer HD video streaming and some 4G LTE tethering by default.
 Still, at least you have an option to have it all with the One Plus plan, albeit at $25 more per line and per month.
 The good news is if you like the Simple Choice plan you have now, you will not be forced to upgrade.

 A T-Mobile spokesperson told Digital Trends that “there will always be a Simple Choice option; Simple Choice Unlimited will go away after Sept.
 6.”
 Simple Choice unlimited was the old plan that offered a 14GB data bucket for tethering, and didn’t restrict HD video playback.
 The new T-Mobile One plan replaced it.

 The Simple Choice fixed data options are still available, though they are less advertised on T-Mobile’s website.
 When you go to the checkout page, the website says to call a T-Mobile representative to “find out about your other options, including our Simple Choice Plans.”

 “The best way to think about this is to remember the days of talk-time phone minutes,” the spokesperson said.
 “Customers used to have to pay for the number of talk minutes they wanted every month, until those plans went away and unlimited talk and text became standard.
 When those unlimited talk/text plans were first introduced, the ‘talk time’ minute plans didn’t immediately go away.
 It took customers some time to adjust.”

 While the new plan may seem pricier for people on a fixed data rate, it does offer slashed prices across the board for some current subscribers on the unlimited data plan.
-Let’s take a look at the T-Mobile One, how it compares with the Simple Choice plan, and whether you should upgrade when it launches on Sept.
-6 or not.
+Let’s take a look at T-Mobile One and Plus, how it compares with the Simple Choice plan, and whether you should upgrade.